mirko-verardo/md2sl_thesis_mv/README.md

 ### Paper's

 - Bandit: NO, only Python
-- SonarQube: NO, C only commercial
+- SonarQube: NO, C but only commercial
-- CodeQL: YES (a lot of languages: heavy?)
+- CodeQL: YES (a lot of languages, heavy?)

 ### Others